cnvandev/dynamo/README.md

     </ul>
 ```

 and there you go.
 Look at that shit, it's beautiful.
-Just remember to pass the
-dictionary last and unpack it with the `**` and you're golden, pony boy.

 You can also construct and unpack the dict of keyword parameters yourself, and
 pass that to the end of a funciton like so: